mod-cpp/ms-pacman/test/exercises/46_exercises.md

 * cppreference : [std::min][2]
 * cppreference : [std::max][3]

 How could you make sure that return value optimization is performed (there may be multiple ways to do this)?

 <details>
    <summary>Solution</summary>

-Adding a constructor and deleting both the copy constructor and the move constructor let you enforce that RVO is performed.
+Adding a constructor and deleting both the copy constructor and the move constructor let you enforce that RVO is performed, as shown below in the struct Rect.
 You could also look at the generated assembly.

 ```cpp
 struct Rect {